watty62/Scot_covid19/README.md

 # Scot_covid19
+__Update 27 Mar 2020__ I have added the number of [patients in Intensive Care](data/processed/intensive_case.csv) from news conferences attended by the First Minister or Chief Medical Officer.

-__Update 20 Mar 2020__ I have now [blogged](https://codethecity.org/2020/03/20/scotlands-covid-19-open-data/) about the need for better open data from the government in Scotland.
+I [blogged](https://codethecity.org/2020/03/20/scotlands-covid-19-open-data/) about the need for better open data from the government in Scotland.

 This primarily consists of text files (CSV) containing results of Covid-19 testing in Scotland.